 - Bamiyan – Kabul: 8 AM, arrives 8:30

 - Taxi to Shahr-e-Zohak: The fortress is about 18 kilometers from Bamiyan.
 A taxi there and back should be around 400 – 500 Afs.
 Official taxis can be found on the main bazaar street.
 Shared taxis are 150 Afs one way.

 - Taxi to Dara-e-Azdahar: About 7 kilometers away from Bamiyan, you can either walk (2-3 hours) or take a taxi.
 If you’re willing to walk a bit out of Bamiyan, you’ll eventually encounter unofficial shuttle/shared taxis driving up and down the road between Bamiyan and the village in Dara-e-Azdahar.
 We were picked up by one on our way back, and the several kilometer ride was only 20 Afs/person.

 - Taxi to Band-e-Amir: The lakes are about an hour’s drive away.
 We paid 1,500 Afs for a taxi for the day, and he took us to 3 of the 6 lakes (the third required a bit of persuasion).
 A shared taxi to Band-e-Amir is 250 Afs one way.

-Quite possibly the bluest waters in the world, the 6 lakes of Band-e-Amir are absolutely stunning.
+Quite possibly the bluest waters in the world, the 6 lakes of Band-e-Amir are absolutely stunning and a highlight of traveling in Afghanistan.
 The site of Afghanistan’s first—and only—National Park, they’re a popular summertime destination for Afghan tourists.

 Services run around the lakes from March to mid-November.
 If you visit outside of summer, be sure to bring some extra layers—it gets chilly, especially at night!
 There was ice on the ground when we visited in October.